For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

 I don’t know if that story is true or if it’s another ‘urban legend.’
 No matter.
 It’s now part of Campbellton folklore.

 Bobby and his tormentor had one thing in common.
 They were both simple.
-However, one was violent; the other harmless.
+But one was hopeless, the other harmless.

 As Michael Landry put it, Bobby Steeves was the bravest man to walk the streets of Campbellton.

-About 10 years ago I got word from a good friend that Bobby’s mother, Annie, had died and that she had loved her son dearly.
-That touched me, as real love usually does.
+About 10 years ago I got word from a good friend that Bobby’s mother, Annie, had died.
+She had loved her son dearly.
+That touched me, as real love does.

-Someone recently shared with me that Bobby often visits his mother’s grave at the Campbellton Rural Cemetery, at the far west end of Duncan Street.
+Someone recently shared with me that Bobby often visits his mother’s plot at the Campbellton Rural Cemetery, at the west end of Duncan Street.

-Bobby and I talked about this and so I asked, “Would you care to show me her grave?”
+Bobby and I talked about this and so I asked, “Would you care to show me your mother’s grave?”
 He agreed.
 He was pleasantly surprised I took an interest in something that was dear to him.

-The grave of Annie [Flannagan] Steeves [1910-2003], in the far southeast corner of the cemetery, was covered with flowers.
+The grave of Annie [Flannagan] Steeves [1910-2003], in the far southeast corner of the cemetery, was adorned with flowers.
 No other plot in the cemetery had as many.

 The flowers were synthetic.
 Fake.
-However, Bobby’s love for the woman who raised him and stood by him through all his pain was anything but fake.
+However, Bobby’s love for the woman who stood by him through all his pain was anything but fake.

-I walked up to the plot with Bobby by my side.
+Bobby and I walked up to the grave.
 “Was it you who got these beautiful flowers?”
 I asked.
 “Yes,” he said, glancing my way.
 “Did the flowers, by chance, come from other graves?”

 Perhaps it was out of place to ask, but I did anyway.
 Bobby ducked the question.
 He rubbed his chin and said, “My, she was wonderful! … just wonderful!”